puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

 [file_type]: /references/3.2.latest/type.html#file
 [conditional]: /guides/language_guide.html#conditionals

-See the Puppet documentation for more information about writing classes.
+See the Puppet documentation for more information about writing classes:

 * To learn how to write resource declarations, conditionals, and classes in a guided tour format, [start at the beginning of Learning Puppet.](/learning/)
-* For a complete but terse guide to the Puppet language's syntax, [see the language guide](/guides/language_guide.html).
+* For a complete but succinct guide to the Puppet language's syntax, [see the language guide](/guides/language_guide.html).
 * For complete documentation of the available resource types, [see the type reference](/references/3.2.latest/type.html).
-* For short printable references, see [the modules cheat sheet](/module_cheat_sheet.pdf) and [the core types cheat sheet](/puppet_core_types_cheatsheet.pdf).
+* For short, printable references, see [the modules cheat sheet](/module_cheat_sheet.pdf) and [the core types cheat sheet](/puppet_core_types_cheatsheet.pdf).

 ### Using a Homemade Module in the Console